kranthiB/Blockchain/README.md

           * Proof of work
           * Proof of stake
           * Proof of Elapsed Time
+          * Proof of Burn
+          * Proo of capacity
           * Simplified Byzantine Fault Tolerance
         * Bitcoin and ethereum uses Proof of work currently, but they are moving towards proof of stake
         * The Hyperledger Sawtooth uses Proof of Elapsed Time.
        * Immutability of Data
          * *unchanging over time* feature makes the blockchain useful for accounting / financial transactions / identity management / asset ownership, management and transfer
          * Once a transaction is written onto the blockchain, no one can change it, or, at least, it would be extremely difficult to change it